Winter flowering Clematis

 C. Armandii is evergreen or semi-evergreen.
 It has glossy leaves and many varieties have scented flowers.
 Grown in the right spot, sheltered away from cold winds, it looks fantastic.
 But only in the right spot which is why I have included the image on the right to show the results when grown in an exposed position.

-All these Clematis are Group 1 which means they do not require annual pruning, but they can be tricky because they are not fully hardy.
+All these Clematis are Group 1 which means they do not require annual pruning, but they can be tricky because some are not fully hardy.
 This means planting in the right place is critical to maintain the health of the plant.
 Because of these difficulties, I have tagged them amber wheelbarrow.
 Medium difficultly to grow.

 If you feel that frost and cold maybe a problem, it may be better to pick a Clematis. alpina or macropetala.
 Although both groups flower slightly later, in early spring, they are more hardy H6 making them easy to grow and still no pruning.